Whitebowfr/PCBSTools.github.io/index.md

 # Will you remove Steam Group and Discord Server after discontinuation?
 Nope, we are not going to remove it.
 We decided to keep it, since they want to talk about former PCBSTools.
 However, rules still apply.
 Do not mess up the community or you will get restriction from our community.

-# Thanks to
+# Special Thanks to
-Ah_Roon - For making great community
+* Ah_Roon - For making PCBSTools
-biubiu - For maintaining and supporting the Calculator BeyondPower - For providing ideas and codes for recreating Parts Ranking into HTML Shona - Providing some of Source Codes
+* biubiu - For maintaining and supporting the Calculator
+* BeyondPower - For providing ideas and codes for recreating Parts Ranking into HTML
+* Shona - Providing some of Source Codes
-Fairydx - Providing Portguese translation and working for our website w3school - Providing w3.css for free
+* Fairydx - Providing Portguese translation and working for our website
+* w3school - Providing w3.css for free
-Bootstrap - Providing Bootstrap for our website
+* Bootstrap - Providing Bootstrap for our website
-Fonts Awesome - Providing best icon packs for our website
+* Fonts Awesome - Providing best icon packs for our website

 ----
-Copyright ⓒ Mystic Prism Studio & Community Contributors.
+Copyright 2020 ⓒ Mystic Prism Studio & Community Contributors.